-From this discrete choice model, we estimate that policyholders are more likely to purchase insurance with a low headline premium, while at the same time being somewhat less likely to purchase insurance with a low cost per dollar of coverage.
-This evidence is consistent with coverage neglect and inconsistent with the full information hypothesis.
-There is little heterogeneity in our estimates across incomes or mortgage statuses, suggesting that socioeconomic factors and lender monitoring have little impact on policyholder coverage decisions.
-To quantify the cost of coverage neglect, we estimate how consumer welfare would change if policyholders chose their insurer based on coverage-adjusted premiums.
-Under conservative assumptions, we estimate that the average homeowner would benefit by \$290 per year, representing 10% of average annual premiums, under a full information counterfactual.
-Although it is difficult to forecast the impact of any specific market intervention, we conclude that alleviating information frictions that prevent policyholders from comparing quotes on a coverage-adjusted basis would drive buyers towards higher-quality insurers that are less likely to underinsure.
+To quantify the cost of coverage neglect, we estimate how consumer welfare would change if policyholders choose their insurer based on coverage-adjusted premiums.
+Under conservative assumptions, we estimate that the average homeowner would benefit by \$290 per year, representing 10% of average annual premiums, in this partial equilibrium counterfactual.
+Although it is difficult to forecast the general equilibrium impacts of any specific market intervention, we conclude that alleviating information frictions that prevent policyholders from comparing quotes on a coverage-adjusted basis would drive buyers to select higher-quality insurers that tend not to underinsure.

-Our results suggest that insurance companies can guide buyers' coverage choices.
-When comparing quotes, homeowners do not fully internalize how suggested coverage limits vary across insurers.
 These findings may be surprising given that coverage limits are prominently displayed on homeowners insurance contracts and adjustable by the policyholder.
-However, consumers may find it hard to understand different coverage limit provisions (e.g., extended replacement policies) as well as the probabilistic consequences of selecting a low limit.
-Consumers may also find it difficult to compare quotes across insurers.
+However, consumers may find it hard to understand different coverage limit provisions (e.g., extended replacement policies) as well as the consequences of selecting a low limit.
+It is also natural that consumers find it difficult to compare quotes across insurers on a coverage-adjusted basis.
 In other finance contexts, consumers struggle to compare prices across contracts that vary on multiple dimensions (Campbell, 2016).
 Similarly, impediments to estimating a home's true replacement cost may reduce the salience of coverage limits to policy shoppers.
 There are no free, independent estimators available to homeowners seeking to validate the level of coverage necessary to rebuild their homes (Fuqua, 2024).
-Documenting the underlying causes of and potential remedies for coverage neglect is an important avenue for future research.